dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/HOL step-by-step - Windows Virtual Desktop.md

 When using an ARM template you man encounter domain join errors.
 Use the following tips to verify what information is being displayed.

 1. Verify the AD permissions for the domain account.
-In some enterprises the account being used to join the domain is not a domain admin and only has limited rights to a specific OU for create and delete of objects.
+In some enterprises the account being used to join the domain is not a domain admin and only has limited rights to a specific Organizational Unit (OU) for create and delete of objects.

 2. If you receive a domain join failure ensure that credentials are correct.

 3. Attempt to provision a new windows machine with just the Azure portal and manually domain join the machine in the exact OU that the admin states he/she has permissions to.

-    - Also if there may be enforced permissions to the OU you can try other Ous.
+    - Also if there may be enforced permissions to the OU you can try other OUs.

-4. Attempt to use another elevated account from an IT person that has rights with other Ous.
+4. Attempt to use another elevated account from an IT person that has rights with other OUs.

 5. If there is a failure for the domain join, RDP into the WVD machine that is created with the local account created that mirrors the domain account entered in the field.
 Open event viewer and in